Overview

 Key Takeaways

-• Software engineering extends far beyond coding - it involves balancing technical, economic, ethical, and human forces; AI automates coding patterns but cannot replace the engineering judgment needed for complex system decisions
+• Software engineering is about balancing technical, economic, ethical, and human forces, not just writing code - AI automates coding patterns but cannot replace the complex decision-making that defines engineering

 Topics Covered